Online Safety

 If you have a joint account, you only need to include the name of one of the account holders for the account name.

 Stop and check the details carefully.
 Triple check the account number and the name you entered.
-If the account number was shared by text, email or on paper, contact the person or business directly using a trusted phone number or contact method to confirm the details before you pay.
+If the account number was shared by text, email or on paper, contact the person or business directly, using a trusted phone number or contact method to confirm the details before you pay.

 No. A match does not guarantee that a payment is safe.
 You should still take care, especially if you’re being pressured to pay quickly or something feels unusual.